demotomohiro/picosdk4nim/README.md

 Use OpenOCD on your PC to load a program to Pico.
 You don't need to connect and disconnect Pico to USB port everytime you load updated program.
 1. Build your code so that `*.elf` file is generated
-1. Build OpenOCD (Read "Appendix A: Using Picoprobe" in "Getting started with Raspberry Pi Pico")
+1. Build or install OpenOCD (Read "Appendix A: Debugprobe" in [Getting Started with the Raspberry Pi Pico-Series](https://rptl.io/pico-get-started))
-1. Build and flash picoprobe (Read Appedix A again)
+1. If you use a second Pico or Pico 2 instead of Debug Probe, install picoprobe (Read Appedix A again) to it
 1. Wire Picoprobe to another Pico (Read Appedix A again)
 1. Set environment variable `OPENOCD_PATH` to OpenOCD directory so that `$OPENOCD_PATH/src/openocd` refers `openocd` executable
 1. Run following command (replace `blink.elf` to your `*.elf` file name):